Architecting Authority

 og:image is the Open Graph image tag.
 It controls which image appears when someone shares your page on LinkedIn, Facebook or WhatsApp.
 Pages without an og:image show no image at all or whatever image the platform finds first on the page, which is often your logo or a random element.
 The recommended size is 1200 by 630 pixels.
 Pages with good share images consistently get more clicks from social feeds.

 Not directly, but fixing meta tags improves click-through rate, which is an indirect ranking signal.
 When more people click your result compared to competing results, Google gradually improves your position.
 A canonical tag fix can also consolidate ranking signals from duplicate URLs, which has a direct positive effect on rankings over time.
+To understand how rankings work overall, read the SEO rankings guide.
+For a full check of your organic search health beyond just meta tags, try the free SEO audit tool.

 A canonical tag tells Google which URL is the definitive version of a page.
 If your page is accessible at multiple URLs, such as with and without www or with tracking parameters, Google may split your ranking signals between those versions.
 The canonical tag consolidates them.
 Most pages should have one.
 It is one of the most commonly missing technical SEO elements on otherwise well-built websites.
+The canonical URL guide explains the full concept, and the canonical tag checker lets you verify yours.

 From Groew's Search Authority Team